People make snap judgments. It takes only 1/10th of a second to form a first impression about a person, and websites are no different.

-The researchers monitored students’ eye movements as they scanned the web pages.
-The researchers then analyzed the eye-tracking data to determine how long it took for the students to focus on specific sections of a page—such as the menu, logo, images and social media icons – before they moved on to another section.
-They discovered that the better the first impression, the the longer the participants stayed on the page.
+Researchers monitored students’ eye movements as they scanned the web pages.
+The researchers then analyzed the eye-tracking data to determine how long it took for the students to focus on specific sections of a page—such as

-The website sections that drew the most interest from viewers were as follows:
+The six website sections that drew the most interest from viewers were: